knative-extensions/eventing-kafka-broker/docs/channel/README.md

 You may find an example run of the automated migration below.

-Please note that the commands are run on a cluster that has Knative eventing and consolidated KafkaChannel already installed.
+Please note that the commands are run on a cluster that has Knative eventing already installed.

 ```sh